johnnyy5929/sep10-freedom-project/blog/entry06.md

 Some codes didn't work

-I was too lazy to do the work

 I didn't understand how to make it look like my wireframe

 #### Takeaways

-Get off your phone-

 Try codes until it works for you-